poniedziałek, 02 kwietnia 2007

 In the morning we have delicious breakfast (Ricardo as well, of course) and then we sail the river for the last time.
 After dinner we go back to Santa Rosa.
 How did you like the Pampa?
 I assure you that in reality it looks even more beautiful than in the pictures!

 In Santa Rosa we are waiting for our jeep.
-Szczepan finds a great toy; just take a look how he suffers when he has to give it back to a Doctor!
-But it’s enough to see the Doctor’s smile to understand why!
+We are waiting… Szczepan finds a great toy; just take a look how he suffers when he has to give it back to a Doctor!
 If I were an Indian, I would think that there are no bikes in Poland!
-Nearby, a very solid building is being erecte
+Nearby, a very solid building is being erected; probably it will be a hotel or something else designed for tourists.

 Finally, our knight-errants set off to fight to the death!
 Surely one of the daredevils would’ve died since the duel was fierce indeed!
 But gods had mercy and sent down the rain upon their feverish heads!
 The battle ended in a draw.

-Back then we didn’t realise what such rain means when it comes to a Bolivian road... this time, a Santa Rosa – Rurrenabaque stretch took us...
+Back then we didn’t realise what such rain means when it comes to a Bolivian road.
+This time, a Santa Rosa – Rurrenabaque stretch took us...
 8,5 hours!
 We didn’t reach our destination until 11:30 p.m.!!
 On the way, a jeep that was going in front of us got stuck in mud and we helped to pull it out.
 We pushed standing knee-deep in mud!
 You can just imagine how we looked like afterwards.
 Swarms of mosquitoes were already waiting for us in the jeep; the roof of the car was literally black!
 There wasn’t even a point in killing them!
-And on top of that, my poor bottom...
-Fucking Bolivian roads!
-Fucking mosquitoes!
+And on top of that, poor bottom… All inclusive.